Wimmics/Olivaw-Template/primer/README.md

 Abstract about the features described by the ontology.

-This documents provides an overview of the key concepts of the hMAS ontology as well as examples for their usage and implementation.
+This documents provides an overview of the key concepts of the current ontology as well as examples for their usage and implementation.

 # Table of contents